-Current members of the Clinical Leadership Forum include:
+Current members of the Clinical Leadership Forum are:

-20 years as Senior Staff Specialist in intensive care medicine at Canberra Health Services and the Dean of Medicine at the Australian National University (ANU).
+Clinical Director, ACT COVID-19 Response, Canberra Health Services; 20 years as Senior Staff Specialist in intensive care medicine at Canberra Health Services; professor of medicine at the Australian National University (ANU) Medical School.

 Clinical Director and Senior Staff Specialist, Department of Obstetrics and Gynaecology at Canberra Health Services, and Clinical Associate Professor at the ANU with clinical research interests in obstetrics and maternal fetal medicine.

 Associate Professor Louise Stone - appointed to 30 June 2024

 ACT General Practitioner for 25 years, member of the General Practitioner Mental Health Standards Collaboration and a senior medical adviser in general practitioner training.

 Associate Professor Paul Craft AM - appointed to 30 June 2024